chankeypathak/anglerfish/README.md

 this should be the first one to use, since others may need a way to log out important info, you should always have a logger.

 **Arguments:**
-- `name` is a unique name of your App, optional will use PID if not provided, string type.
+- `name` is a unique name of your App, string type.
 - `when` is one of 'midnight', 'S', 'M', 'H', 'D', 'W0'-'W6', optional will use 'midnight' if not provided, string type.
-- `single_zip` Unused Old Rotated Logs will be ZIP Compressed automagically, True equals 1 ZIP per Log, False equals 1 ZIP for *All* Logs, lets the user choose if you want a single ZIP or one per log file.
+- `single_zip` Unused Old Rotated Logs will be ZIP Compressed automagically, `True` equals 1 ZIP per Log, `False` equals 1 ZIP for *All* Logs, lets the user choose if you want a single ZIP or one per log file.

 **Keyword Arguments:** None.